 This same situation was true for the entire nation of Israel after the Babylonian exile.
 Because of the great hardship the exile presented, they finally let go of their desire for the stubborn idolatry that had put them there.
 At long last, the people “got it”.
-And to help them return home, God called the prophet Zechariah for be His divine mouthpiece to them.
+And to help them return home, God called the prophet Zechariah for be a divine mouthpiece to them.
 Zechariah writes:

 3 So tell the people: This is what the Lord of Hosts says: Return to Me”—this is the declaration of the Lord of Hosts—“and I will return to you, says the Lord of Hosts.
 Zechariah 1:3 (HCSB)